 The goal is for you to be as happy with the compensation package as you are with the new position.
 Don’t settle.
 If you know what you want, it’s important to advocate for yourself in the beginning.
 Consider the negotiation table the first step along a profitable and productive journey with your new employer.

-More Help to Master Your NP Job Search
+More Help to with the Job Search and Contract Negotiation for NPs

 I hope this information helps you navigate the job search process and put your best foot forward.
 If you’d like to talk through job opportunities and get help identifying the right job for you, feel free to send me an email at email@example.com.
 We also invite you to create a free Melnic Profile.
 We’d love to help you!